nosyda/nosyda.github.io/airbnb_dataset_analysis_project.md

 p_value = 0.047917748274801955

 With a = 5% and p_value = 0.0479, p_value < a :
-We reject Ho and we accept H1, which means it exists a statistical difference between the review score and the type of accommodation .
+<br> We reject Ho and we accept H1, which means it exists a statistical difference between the review score and the type of accommodation .